PapiLer/Reforestation/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## What do bees do after they are married?
+They go on a honeymoon.